dotnet/source-build/Documentation/leak-detection.md

 Before the build, the MarkAndCatalogFiles task runs.
 This does a few things:

-- Record the hash of every file in the source-build binary input directories (prebuilts and previously-source-built, in the future [reference-packages](https://github.com/dotnet/source-build/issues/2817)).
+- Record the hash of every file in the source-build binary input directories (prebuilts and previously-source-built, and reference-packages).
 If the file is a zip, tarball, or nupkg, unpack it and do the same thing recursively.
 - For managed DLLs, either bare or in an archive, add a custom attribute that marks the file as poisoned.
 - For nupkgs, drop a `.poisoned` file.
 - Repack the poisoned assemblies and extra files, removing nupkg signatures so they don't fail verification.